dyw934854565/pre-commit/README.md

 }
 ```

-if default linter no found, case warn.
+if default linter no found, it case warn.
 but if the linter set in package.json not found, it case error, and prevent this commit.

-disable run test
+disable default run test
 ```
 {
   "pre-commit": {